Towards White-Box Deep Wireless Sensing: Performance

-\head{Raw Signal vs. DFS Spectrum} Our analysis of input data formats on the Widar3.0 dataset, presented in \fig\ref{fig:ablation_raw_dfs}, reveals that models using raw CSI as input experience significant performance degradation in cross-domain (Cross-D.) scenarios compared to in-domain (In-D.) conditions.
-In contrast, the DFS spectrum obtained through STFT processing of the raw signal maintained consistent performance across both scenarios.
-This finding confirms that STFT processing provides substantial advantages in wireless sensing applications, even when employing deep learning architectures that are capable of directly processing raw signals.
+\head{Raw CSI vs. DFS spectrum} We analyze the impact of input representations using the Widar3.0 dataset.
+As shown in \fig\ref{fig:ablation_raw_dfs}, models trained on raw CSI exhibit significant performance degradation under domain shifts (Cross-D.) compared to in-domain (In-D.) settings.
+In contrast, the Doppler frequency shift (DFS) spectrum obtained via STFT preserves stable performance across domains.
+This result confirms that frequency-domain representations capture motion-relevant signal structures that are more invariant to environmental multi-path and device-specific distortions.
+Importantly, this benefit persists even for deep models capable of processing raw signals, indicating that principled signal transformations remain valuable in DWS.